 Filling tube moves slightly into the pouch to assure that pouch will form properly to eliminate product spillage.
 Optionally, additional filling station(s) can be added.
 Products infeed options are various and they depend on a type of product.

-- For powder and non- free flowing solids like grinded coffee or flour we recommend auger filler.
+- For powder and non- free flowing solids like ground coffee or flour, we recommend auger filler.
 The main advantage of this system is the ability to control dust during the filling operation.
 Auger fillers are frequently used in conjunction with a weighing instrument in order to compensate for changes in the bulk density of the product.
 The fillers of this type are suitable for filling products at both low and medium speeds.

 - Volumetric cup filler is recommended for free-flowing solids like rice, candies or frozen peas or powders that don’t generate dust.
 Volumetric cup fillers measure out a product in a cup, with specific predetermined volume.
 This type of filler is suitable for precise filling of products at both low and high speeds.

-- For packaging application where measuring precision and accuracy are the crucial, we recommend vibratory fillers.
+- For packaging application where measuring precision and accuracy are crucial, we recommend vibratory fillers.
 They provide you with accuracy, speed, and versatility across a comprehensive line of linear net weigh feeders.

-- Multi head weighers can also improve your product packing line.
+- Multi-head weighers can also improve your product packing line.
 Improved weighing accuracy means more packs per kg of product.
 Fast calculation time allows you to deliver more packs per shift.
 Self-tuning vibration system optimizes product flow and simple, tool-free cleaning cuts weighing machine downtime

 - Robotic infeed is recommended for sensitive and fragile products that demand delicate product handling.
 Robotic arm with appropriate EOAT can be integrated with ROO-100 for achieving careful and delicate product handling.

-Top side of a pouch is sealed with the hot sealing bar.
+The top side of a pouch is sealed with the hot sealing bar.
 Pouch cooling is an option for pouches that contain products that are sensitive to heat (like chocolate).
 To get rid of an excessive air in the bag we recommend enhancing your packaging solution with deflators.
 Sponge or rubber loop deflators push the air out just prior to sealing.
-For some products like chip and snack we recommend using nitrogen gas flushing.
+For some products like chips and snacks, we recommend using nitrogen gas flushing.
 Snack bags are designed to protect delicate foods inside from both oxygen exposure and physical damage.
 The nitrogen replaces the oxygen and cushions the contents.
 Unlike oxygen, nitrogen doesn’t react with foods, so they stay fresher longer.
 Nitrogen doesn’t affect the flavor or texture of the food, so it’s perfect for food preservation.
 So, chips and snack bags are not filled with nitrogen gas just to look bigger.